|All photos: RTD|

 RTD has other rail lines, so why is this one different?
 Well, not a lot of cities opt for commuter rail.
 When proposed under the FasTracks plan, instead of a single standard of rail, like all light rail or retrofitting the existing light rail to do all commuter rail, RTD proposed the northern half of the metro area to be served by BRT (bus rapid transit) and commuter rail.
 This actually makes sense when you consider the effort and the market.
 Commuter rail's strengths and light rail's comparative weaknesses seem to open up the market to the Hyundai Rotem's Silverliner V cars.

 For example, if you board a car, any car, you do so from an elevated platform, rolling luggage and all, and you are (at least in theory) able to move to the least crowded part of the train, even in motion.
-Another example: if you find yordeoWorried about making it through security and onto your flight in time?
-Watch the motorman speed it up to 79 and don't sweat the double nickle limit light rail is limited to.
-Commuter rail, for all it's "back east" appearance, really does have it's benefits in place for riders.
+Another example: if you find yourself worried about making it through security and onto your flight in time, watch the motorman speed it up to 79 and don't sweat the double nickle limit light rail is limited to, a speed benefit of 24 MPH.
+Commuter rail, for all it's "back east" appearance, really does have its benefits in place for riders.

 So, why is the new line called "University of Colorado A Line" by RTD?
 According again to RTDs site,